 Sports facility owners are not typically marketing experts.
-Their backgrounds are usually in sports or fitness, and their time is usually consumed by a seemingly never-ending task list that leaves little time to research marketing trends.
+Their backgrounds are usually in sports or fitness.
+Usually, their time is consumed by a seemingly never-ending task list that leaves little time to research marketing trends.
 I’ve seen several eSoft Planner clients close down their sports facilities over the years because their marketing efforts were lagging or nonexistent, causing their revenue to drop.

 Thankfully, though, some facilities are proactive about learning the sports facility marketing strategies they need to find new clients and keep existing clients invested.
 Parisi Speed School in Baldwinsville is one such example.